sebd83/rcm-tracker/README.md

-3. Install inky pHAT from Pimodoro https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat Open a new terminal, and type the following, making sure to type y or n when prompted:
+3. Install inky pHAT from Pimodoro https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat
+<em>Open a new terminal, and type the following, making sure to type y or n when prompted:</em>
 <pre>
 curl https://get.pimoroni.com/inky | bash
 </pre>
-Once that's done, it probably a good idea to reboot your Pi to let the changes propagate, if the installer doesn't prompt you to reboot.
+<em>Once that's done, it probably a good idea to reboot your Pi to let the changes propagate, if the installer doesn't prompt you to reboot.</em>

 4. Install node-red
 https://nodered.org/docs/getting-started/raspberrypi